avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

 # Writing a Simple Makefile

-Continuing with our `testintmath` example, let's explore how to use `make` to automate incremental builds.
 Assume the working directory contains `testintmath`'s source files (i.e., `testintmath.c`, `intmath.c`, and `intmath.h`).
 To build `testintmath` with `make`, the first step is to create a makefile in the working directory.
 We can name the makefile whatever we'd like, but `make` automatically searches for a file named `makefile` or `Makefile` making these names more convenient.
 You can create the makefile with the following command:

 ```bash
 touch Makefile
 ```

 The next step is to populate the Makefile `testintmath`'s dependency graph.
-A dependency graph is a directed graph that describes the relationships between the source files, object files, and the executable.
+As we mentioned earlier, a dependency graph is a directed graph that describes the dependencies between the source files, object files, and the executable.
+Visually, it lools like this:

+The arrows indicate dependencies.
 Before we go over the syntax for constructing it in make, let's first go over it graphically.&#x20;